Top results

 ‘Read on to find out more.’

-Children do not need to write full explanation texts in order to practise writing introductions.
+Children do not need to write full explanation texts in KS2 in order to practise writing introductions.
 After studying them in class texts, perhaps linked to their work in other subjects, children can begin to write their own three- or four-sentence introductions to texts about almost anything.

 They don’t need to know too much about the content of the rest of the piece of text.
 That’s because at the practise stage, they aren’t actually going to write it.